ShikhSh/Learnings/DL-basics.md

   - Problem:
     - No concept of sequence in the Encoder now, since everyone can see everyone (no locality bias)
 - Thus, add positional embeddings
+- When using 1 set of matrices of K, Q, V -  Single head attention
+- When using multiple sets of matrices - Multi-head attention

 #### Mathematics:
 - K, Q, V matrices
   - Query -> used to find the weights of all wrt current token